Polirecyliente/SGConocimiento/Math/Usable_facts.md

 (Fracciones negativas)
 **Negative fractions**: when either the numerator is negative, or the denominator is negative, the fraction itself is negative, $\frac{-a}{b} = -\frac{a}{b}$, and $\frac{a}{-b} = -\frac{a}{b}$.

+(Decimales)
+**Decimals**: the numeric representation of fractions in the place value system.
+Proper fractions have a value less than 1, to express them as decimals, the places to the right of the units place are used.
+The separation between the units place and the decimal places is commonly shown with a dot.
+For example, the numbers 0.1, 3.541, etc.

+About their place value, the first place to the right of the dot has its value multiplied by 10 to the -1, the second place has its value multiplied by 10 to the -2, the third place to the -3, and so on.

+(Decimales equivalentes)
+**Equivalent decimals**: different decimal numbers that have the same value.
+For example $10.3$ has the same value as $10.30$, or $10.300$.

+(Conversión entre decimales y fracciones)
+**Conversion between decimals and fractions**: decimals can be presented in fraction form, and vice versa.
+The conversion from fraction to decimal is done by performing the division of the numerator over the denominator of the fraction.
+The conversion from non repeating finite decimal to fraction is done by multiplying the decimal by 10 to the positive power of the place of the rightmost digit, and dividing the result over the same power of 10.

 ## Number approximation (Aproximación de números)

 (Redondeo)